University Officers' Training Corps: General history of the units

 1914 and March 1915.
 The Munich Crisis saw a huge increase in recruitment to military units generally and OTCs in particular as large numbers of people volunteered for military service in the prelude to the Second World War.
 At the start of the Second World War the UOTCs became Senior Training Units (STCs) and their membership automatically joined the Home Guard and in 1948 they became University Training Units (UTCs).

 From 1910 to 1922, Dublin University Officers' Training Corps recruited students at Trinity College Dublin, reinforcing the university's reputation at the time as a stronghold of Irish unionism and opposition to Home Rule.
-During the 1916 Easter Rising, Trinity College was targeted by the Volunteer and Citizen Army forces, but was successfully defended by a small number of unionist students, most of whom were UOTC cadets, as well as some staff.
+During the 1916 Easter Rising, Trinity College was targeted by the Volunteer and Citizen Army forces, but was successfully defended by a small number of unionist students, most of whom were UOTC officer cadets, as well as some staff.
 In the first meeting of the College Board following the Easter Rising, the Provost, J. P. Mahaffy, proposed a resolution expressing gratitude to those who had defended the university.
 In July that year, Dublin UOTC were offered, as a further gesture of thanks, the gift of a silver cup by the Ulster Unionist MP for Dublin University, Sir Edward Carson; the cup was ultimately gifted to the university itself in trust for its UOTC.
 Eventually, Dublin UOTC was disbanded following the partition of Ireland.

-In 1948, the senior OTC divisions became part of the Territorial Army, and women were accepted for the first time with the formation of Women's Royal Army Corps sub-units.
+In 1948, the senior OTC divisions became part of the Territorial Army (Now called the Army Reserve), and women were accepted for the first time with the formation of Women's Royal Army Corps sub-units.
 Women are now fully integrated into all sections.
 The junior divisions, by then renamed the Junior Training Corps, became the Army Sections of the Combined Cadet Force.
 The units became University Officers' Training Corps (UOTCs) again in 1955.

-There are now fifteen UOTCs and two Officer Training Regiments (OTRs) throughout the United Kingdom, each of which serves the universities and Army Reserve units in a distinct geographic area.
+There are now fourteen UOTCs and three Officer Training Regiments (OTRs) throughout the United Kingdom, each of which serves the universities and Army Reserve units in a distinct geographic area.
 Those serving larger areas may have several detachments.
 Each UOTC is effectively an independent regiment, with its own cap badge, its own stable belt, and its own customs and traditions.
-UOTC members are classed as officer cadets (OCdt), despite the majority not having passed officer selection, and are members of the Army Reserve, paid when on duty.
-They are not classed as trained ranks and cannot be mobilised for active service.
-Officer cadets can gain appointments as a Junior Under Officer (JUO), a Company Under Officer (CUO), or a Senior Under Officer (SUO) and, like civilians, can also apply to the Army Officer Selection Board (AOSB), which, if they pass, leads to the opportunity to attempt the Army Reserve Commissioning Course with the goal of a commission as a second lieutenant.
-Officer cadets have no obligation to join the armed forces when they leave university and can resign from the UOTC at any time.
-UOTCs are led by officers and non-commissioned officers from the Regular Army and Army Reserve.
+UOTC members hold the rank of Officer cadet (OCdt), and are members of the Army Reserve, paid when on duty.
+They are not classed as trained ranks, and do not hold a Commission therefore they cannot be mobilised for active service and are classed as Group B reservists during their time in the UOTC.
+Being classed as untrained strength meaning remuneration does not attract X Factor and is not pensionable.
+Officer cadets can gain appointments as a Junior Under Officer (JUO), a Company Under Officer (CUO), or a Senior Under Officer (SUO) and can also apply to the Army Officer Selection Board (AOSB), which, if they pass, leads to the opportunity to complete the Army Reserve Commissioning Course with the goal of commissioning as a second lieutenant.